xeraa/scale-elasticsearch/README.md

 ### Index Lifecycle Management

 Explain how `node.attr.size` is tying the architecture together.
 Show both *setup/templace_metricbeat.json* and *setup/ilm.json*, explain what is going on, and show the results in Index Management.
-Also load the ILM configuration in the Kibana UI.
+Also load the ILM configuration in the Kibana UI, but explain why not all values are shown correctly.

 ### Rollup

 Show the underlying *setup/rollup.json* and how you would build it in the Kibana UI.
-Add the index pattern for it, show the underlying documents in Discover and build a visualization on the Docker network traffic (if there are a couple of documents at least).
+Show the underlying documents in Discover and build a visualization on the Docker network traffic (if there are a couple of documents at least).

+### Cleanup

+Run `docker-compose down -v` to get rid of the entire setup again.

 ## Todo

-* Integrate Frozen Indices better into ILM
+* Integrate Frozen Indices better into the ILM demo